What is an EMI of a Custom Loan?

 Important Prepayment Note

-EMIs and total interest can be decreased by refinancing (transferring your balance) to a lender with a lower effective rate.
+The refinancing (transferring your balance) to a lender with a lower effective rate can reduce EMIs and total interest.

 Improved Credit